gleechi/gleechi.github.io/pages/1.4.0/unity/faqs.md

 This can be caused by multiple things:
 * [Mesh not readable](#mesh-not-readable) error, or
-* The objects are runtime spawned and were not exported correctly in [Prepare project](unity_component_vgbakingclient.1.4.0.html#step-2-packaging) step.
+* The objects are runtime spawned and were not exported correctly in [Packaging](unity_component_vgbakingclient.1.4.0.html#step-2-packaging) step.

 ## Sensor Recording and Replaying